🔰 Introduction to Robo-Advisors

 (4) Personal Capital (Alexa 10,000)

-Personal Capital offers free financial software for tracking investments.
-There is also a wealth management service for accounts of more than $100,000, or more.
-These are some key points of Personal Capital's robo advisor services:
+Personal Capital provides free financial software for tracking investments.
+It also offers a wealth management service for accounts with $100,000 or more.
+Here are some key points of Personal Capital's robo-advisor services:

 -